Tropical trigonal curves: Preliminaries

-However, if we fix a metric graph $\Gamma=(G,l)$ and an indexed morphism $\varphi:G\to G'$, it may be impossible to find a metric graph with underlying graph $G'$ with an induced morphism of metric graphs $\tilde{\varphi}:(G,l)\to (G',l'):$ the relations \eqref{index} between the indices of the morphism and the lengths of the models have to be satisfied. \end{rk}
+However, if we fix a metric graph $\Gamma=(G,l)$ and an indexed morphism $\varphi:G\to G'$, it may be impossible to find a metric graph with underlying graph $G'$ with an induced morphism of metric graphs $\tilde{\varphi}:(G,l)\to (G',l'):$ the relations~\eqref{index} between the indices of the morphism and the lengths of the models have to be satisfied. \end{rema}

-\begin{ex} Here are some examples of morphisms of (metric) graphs.
-If not specified, all indices are $1$ (edges of the same color are sent to edges of the same color and they all have the same length). \end{ex}
+\begin{example} Here are some examples of morphisms of (metric) graphs.
+If not specified, all indices are $1$ (edges of the same color are sent to edges of the same color and they all have the same length). \end{example}

 \begin{defin} Let $\varphi:(G,l)\rightarrow (G',l')$ be a harmonic morphism of metric graphs.
-A tropical modification of $\varphi$ is a harmonic morphism of metric graphs $\tilde \varphi:(\tilde G,\tilde l)\rightarrow (\tilde G',\tilde l')$ such that $(\tilde G,\tilde l),$ resp. $(\tilde G',\tilde l')$, is a tropical modification of $(G,l)$, resp. $(G',l')$, and the following diagram is commutative.
+A~\textbf{tropical modification} of $\varphi$ is a harmonic morphism of metric graphs $\tilde \varphi:(\tilde G,\tilde l)\rightarrow (\tilde G',\tilde l')$ such that $(\tilde G,\tilde l),$ resp. $(\tilde G',\tilde l')$, is a tropical modification of $(G,l)$, resp. $(G',l')$, and the following diagram is commutative.

 Notice that the horizontal arrows in the diagram induce topological retractions of the associated metric spaces. \end{defin}

 \begin{prop} Given a non-degenerate harmonic morphism of metric graphs $\varphi:(G,l)\rightarrow (G',l')$ of degree $d\geq 2$, there is a tropical modification $\tilde{\varphi}:(\tilde{G},\tilde{l})\rightarrow (\tilde{G}',\tilde{l}')$ which is non-degenerate, harmonic of the same degree but with no contractions. \end{prop} \begin{proof} Let $e=uv\in E(G)$ be such that $\varphi(e)=v'\in V(G').$ By non-degeneracy, $m_{\varphi}(x)\geq 1$ for any $x\in V(G).$ Define the graph $(G_e,l_e)$ by adding a vertex $w$ in the mid-point of $e$ and by adding $m_{\varphi}(x)$ leaves of length $l(e)/2$ at any $x\in (\varphi^{-1}(v')\cap V(G))\setminus \{u,v\}$ and $m_{\varphi}(x)-1$ leaves of the same length at $x=u$ and $x=v.$ Define $(G'_e,l_e')$ by adding only one leaf incident to $v'$, again with the same length.
 Finally define $\varphi_e:({G}_e,l_e)\rightarrow({G}'_e,l'_e)$ as the morphism which coincides with $\varphi$ over $(V(G)\setminus\{u,v\})\cup E(G)\setminus\{e\}$ sending $w$ and all the added vertices of valence $1$ to the endpoint of the leaf added in $G_e'$, and all the adjacent edges and the added leaves in $G_e$ to the added leaf in $G_e'$.
 By construction, for any $x\in (\varphi_e^{-1}(v')\cap V(G))\setminus \{u,v\}$, the quantity $m_{\varphi_e}(x)=m_{{\varphi}}(x)$ is equal to the number of added leaves at $x,$ therefore it is constant for any $e'\in E(G_e').$ For $x\in\{u,v\},$ the number of edges sent to the leaf is again $m_{{\varphi}}(x):$ we added $m_{\varphi}(x)-1$ edges plus the edge whose other endpoint is $w.$